 The primary way that pastors lead, equip, and serve the church is through their preaching and teaching.
 As pastors, our first desire is to be personally affected by the Word of God and to apply it to our own lives.
 We take very seriously our calling to “rightly divide” the Word of God and preach it in a way that is engaging, understandable, and practical for the benefit of the Church.

-With the celebration of Christ’s resurrection in view, these six studies explore not only the events of His death and resurrection, but also the motivation, purpose and decree of the Father and of the Son.
-Nothing takes place outside of God’s sovereign oversight, therefore understanding His heart and His mind as revealed in His Word will benefit the believer in his life and worship in this world.”
+With the celebration of Christ’s resurrection in view, these two studies explore first, the remarkable realities the cross of Christ reveals and second, the Scripture’s affirmation of the crucifixion within the hearts of God’s people.
+Nothing takes place outside of God’s sovereign oversight, therefore understanding His heart and His mind as revealed in His Word will benefit the believer in his life and worship in this world..”